 In India, the anniversary of a holy person’s departure from this world is referred to as a puṇyatithi, a “day” (tithi) of “merit” (puṇya).
-When a great being such as Bhagavan Nityananda (or Bade Baba, as he is endearingly called) leaves this world, their śakti and the fruit of countless merits accumulated from the noble actions they have performed during their lifetime remain on earth for the benefit of their devotees.
+When a great being such as Bhagavan Nityananda (or Bade Baba, as he is endearingly called) leaves this world, their śakti and the fruit of countless merits, accumulated from the noble actions they performed during their lifetime, remain on earth for the benefit of their devotees.
 For the devotees, the anniversary of such a being’s departure is a time of remembrance and gratitude.
 They offer prayers, participate in pūjā and other traditional rituals, and chant in praise of God, the Guru, and the one whose puṇyatithi is being observed.
 A puṇyatithi is a day of sacred celebration.

 The Sanskrit and Hindi word puṇya, in puṇyatithi, holds much significance for spiritual seekers, and it is this word that I will be exploring further here.

 Among its various, nuanced connotations, puṇya signifies that which is auspicious, propitious, fair, pleasant, good, right, virtuous, worthy, pure, holy, and sacred.1 By performing virtuous actions, puṇya-karma, one builds up merit.
 This merit is the invisible wealth of a life of dharma; such merit transforms one’s daily life into a righteous and spiritual one—a life that leads one toward God.

 The merit acquired through puṇya-karma benefits a person not just in this lifetime but also in the next.
 Even to be in a position to perform such meritorious acts is, in itself, considered a blessing; it demonstrates that in past lifetimes one exemplified the virtues and behaved in a manner that promoted the welfare of others.